FeTS-AI/Challenge/Task_2/mlcubes/model/README.md

 ## How to modify this project

-You can change each file described above in order to add your own implementation.
-In case you need more information on the internals of MLCube, check out the official [git repository](https://github.com/mlcommons/mlcube) or [documentation](https://mlcommons.github.io/mlcube/).
+You can change each file described above to add your own implementation.
+In particular, participants will want to adapt the `Dockerfile`, `requirements.txt` and code in `project/src`.
+They should also add model checkpoints to their container.
+Each place where modifications are possible is described in some detail below.
+More information on the internals of MLCube can be found in the official [git repository](https://github.com/mlcommons/mlcube) or [documentation](https://mlcommons.github.io/mlcube/).

 <details><summary><b>Requirements file </b></summary>
 <p>